aitshuber/immunizecc/legislative-hq.md

       - _bookshop_name: simple/left-right-two-third
         title: TEXAS LEGISLATURE 101
         text: >-
-          /Texas state government is run by the Texas Legislature.
+          Texas state government is run by the Texas Legislature.
 Members of the Legislature meet at the State Capitol for 150 days every two years for Texas for the Texas Legislative Session.
 Texas has a bicameral legislature, which means there are two chambers: the House and the Senate.
 The House has 150 members and the Senate has 31 members.
-The House is led by the Speaker, Dade Phelan, and the Senate is led by the Lieutenant Governor, Dan Patrick. ***Learn more about How The Legislature Works***/
+The House is led by the Speaker, Dade Phelan, and the Senate is led by the Lieutenant Governor, Dan Patrick. ***Learn more about How The Legislature Works***
         image:
           src: /assets/img/how-we-advocate/dome.jpg
       - _bookshop_name: simple/left-right-two-third